Adirondack (train)

 The Adirondack is a daily intercity passenger train operated by Amtrak between New York City and Montreal.
 The scenic route follows the Empire Corridor through the Hudson Valley with major stops in Yonkers, Poughkeepsie, Albany–Rensselaer, and Schenectady.
-North of Saratoga Springs the route runs between the Adirondack Mountains and Lake Champlain until crossing the Canada–U.S. border at Rouses Point.
+North of Saratoga Springs the route runs between the Adirondack Mountains and Lake Champlain until crossing the Canada–United States border at Rouses Point.
 Trains take approximately 11 hours to travel the 381 mi route.

 Canadian track maintenance issues led to the suspension of the Adirondack from June to September in 2023 and 2024.

 Operation of the Adirondack is supported by the New York State Department of Transportation and Via Rail.
-Amtrak reported that Adirondack served 26,892 passengers in fiscal year 2023, down from pre-COVID-19 pandemic ridership of 117,490 in FY2019.
+Amtrak reported that Adirondack served 83,938 passengers in fiscal year 2025, down from a pre-COVID-19 pandemic ridership peak of 117,490 in FY2019.